1Password passkey support to launch on June 6

 Passkeys aim to eliminate the need for a primary password that’s used to log into all your online services, making browsing activities more secure on phones and tablets.
 Passkeys are generally end-to-end encrypted and allow the user to log in to a website or app without entering their credentials.

 Passkeys allow users to ditch putting in their passwords in favour of their device’s biometric authentication like Face ID or a fingerprint sensor.
-It’s currently uncertain if support for passkeys will allow users to replace their 1Password master password with a passkey on June 6th.
+Further, unlocking 1Password with a Passkey will be available in Beta sometime in July 2023.

 Passkeys are a safer and more convenient way of authentication when compared to regular passwords.
 Considering that passkeys use public key cryptography, and that there is no fixed login or transmitted data that can be stolen, the technology proves to be efficient against hacking and phishing scams.